VincentChoi33/DFL_assesment/README.md

 ## Technical Decisions

-For detailed explanations of the technical decisions and implementation rationale, see [TECHNICAL_DECISIONS.md](TECHNICAL_DECISIONS.md).
+For detailed explanations of the technical decisions and implementation rationale, please refer to the technical report that was attached via email.

-This document covers:
+The report covers:
 - Why semantic segmentation was chosen over object tracking or depth estimation
 - Image stitching method selection and implementation
 - Threading model and concurrency handling